elliotjb/Culverin-Engine3D/README.md

 You can create your own scripts (.cs files), with restricted functionality, and attach them to the GameObjects of the scene.

 - By the moment, you can only attach one script per GameObject.
 - All the variables of the script are shown in the inspector (for debuging purposes).
 - EDITOR OUTPUT VARIABLES: in the inspector, the variables that are recognizable are: INT, FLOAT, STRING, GAMEOBJECT. (other variables will be shown as UNKNOWN TYPE/VALUE).
 - You can edit variables from the editor to modify the script.
 - Make sure you don't have compilation errors in your scripts (you won't be able to run the "Game").

-- You can modify scripts directly from the inspector, by clicking the "Script button".
+- You can modify scripts directly from the inspector, by clicking the "< Edit Script >" button.
 You will see a new window with the code.
   Once you have modified the script, click "File"->"Save".
 - Each script has access to the GameObject that it's attached ("GameObject.gameObject").